Skip to main content

 Targeting Insulin Resistance and Dysglycemia

-A central feature of and type 2 diabetes is insulin resistance.
+A central feature of metabolic syndrome and type 2 diabetes is insulin resistance.
 This condition occurs when cells, particularly in the muscle, fat, and liver, become less responsive to the hormone insulin.
 As a result, the pancreas must produce more insulin to manage blood glucose, leading to high insulin levels (hyperinsulinemia) and eventually, elevated blood sugar (hyperglycemia).

 Conventional treatment has long relied on medications like Metformin, which primarily works by reducing glucose production from the liver and improving insulin sensitivity in peripheral tissues.